 Approximately 27% of U.S. children live with chronic health conditions that can affect their daily lives and normal activities.
 These maladies often contribute greatly to school absenteeism and require continual medical attention.

-Ten to twenty million children and adolescents in the United States has some form of chronic illness or disability.
+Ten to twenty million children and adolescents in the United States have some form of chronic illness or disability.

 National All for the Kids Day

 Chronic and terminal illnesses impact the lives of tens of thousands of children daily in the United States.
 These conditions affect not only the everyday life and activities of a child but present challenges for parents, siblings, families, and friends.
 Children with chronic and terminal illnesses also require extensive therapies and medical care all of which can come at a great cost, to families financially and emotionally.
 All for the Kids Day, a national day of recognition, provides hope and support for these kids and their families.